icezimmer/2DImageConesDetection/README.md

 # 2D Image Cones Detection

-Cone Detection of 2D Images.
-Load the dataset compressed '.7z' in Dataset folder.
+Cone Detection of 2D Images:
+1. Clone this repository;
-The dataset must contain the images and the annotation files (for each image a file .txt with the annotation of the cones).
+2. Load the dataset compressed in format '.7z' (i.e. 'ConeDataset.7z') in the 'Dataset' folder; the dataset must contain the images and the annotation files (for each image a file .txt with the annotation of the cones);
+3. Run it.

 # Skeleton